ankurp/Apple-Web-Push-Notification-Rails/README.md

 If password is blank do not enter the last parameter: cert_password and a blank password will be used.

 ### Customize
-If you need to change the password or location of the certificates later you can change it in the `web_notification_package_initializer.rb` file.
+If you need to change the password or location of the certificates later, you can change it in the `web_notification_package_initializer.rb` file.

 The package sent to Apple is inside `notfication/web_package` folder in Rails.root.
-Customize the icons inside icon.iconset folder.
-You can also customize the `website.json` which was genereated using the values specified in the generator.
-Checkout the [Apple documentation] link to see what values you need to set in the json file.
+Customize the icons inside the icon.iconset folder.
+You can also customize the `website.json` which was generated using the values specified in the generator.
+Check out the [Apple documentation] link to see what values you need to set in the JSON file.

 ### Apple Callback to Controller
-All request from Apple regarding the web package will be sent to `apple_web_notifications_controller.rb` which you can customize or you can change the generated routes in the routes.rb file and send the Apple callback methods to your desired controller.
+All request from Apple regarding the web package will be sent to `apple_web_notifications_controller.rb` which you can customize, or you can change the generated routes in the routes.rb file and send the Apple callback methods to your desired controller.

 You will need to implement what needs to be done once you get the device token from Apple.

 ### Features to be implemented
-Ability to send Push Notification from the rails server as currently I am testing by sending notification using the [Houston] like this
+Ability to send Push Notification from the rails server as currently, I am testing by sending notification using the [Houston] like this
 ```
   apn push "64BE8308E51B6B91C0D41A8C856274977A6A45650049435C02F5E9944AB9D7F7" -c cert/apple_push_notification.pem -e production -P "{\"aps\":{\"alert\":{\"title\":\"Title test\",\"body\":\"Body test\"},\"url-args\":[\"someparams\"]}}"
 ```